Best Things to Do in the Presidio of San Francisco (Trails, Views, Beaches & Tunnel Tops Guide)

 Presidio Bowl brings classic bowling-alley nostalgia to the middle of the park with updated lanes, arcade games, and a casual restaurant that makes it easy to turn a rainy day into a fun afternoon outing.

-Where to Stay in the Prisido
+Where to Stay in the Prisidio

 Inn at the Presidio

-Set in restored officers’ quarters surrounded by eucalyptus trees, the Inn at the Presidio is 22-room boutique hotel that feels tucked into the park itself.
+Set in restored officers’ quarters surrounded by eucalyptus trees, the Inn at the Presidio is a 22-room boutique hotel that feels tucked into the park itself.

 Lodge at the Presidio

 Overlooking the Main Parade Lawn, the Lodge at the Presidio has 42-rooms in its historic setting, with some of the best Golden Gate Bridge views from any hotel in San Francisco.
-Its location across from Presidio Tunnel Tops, Presidio Bowl, and Disney Family Museum makes it an ideal base for families.

 Why Visit the Presidio of San Francisco